The Nice: Reduction to a three-piece

 By late 1969, Emerson thought the Nice had progressed as far as it could musically, and was particularly dissatisfied with Jackson's limited vocal style.
 He asked Jack Bruce and Yes' Chris Squire about forming a new band, but both turned Emerson down.
-While on tour in the US with King Crimson, Emerson held a meeting with Stratton-Smith and declared "the Nice had outlived its usefulness".
+While on tour in the US with King Crimson, Emerson held a meeting with Stratton Smith and declared "the Nice had outlived its usefulness".
 By the end of the year, Emerson and Crimson's Greg Lake had decided to form a band together.
 The group carried on touring into 1970, but sometime early in the year, Emerson told Jackson that he would be leaving the band.
 Matters were not helped by Immediate Records filing for bankruptcy; the band later said they received no royalties from the label while an active group.

 In February 1970, the group collaborated with the Los Angeles Philharmonic Orchestra led by Zubin Mehta.
 This was broadcast in the following month as part of the "Switched-On Symphony" program.
 Following standard television procedure of the day, the Nice's contribution (a version of "America") was recorded ahead of time and the band mimed for the cameras.

 By March, the group had confirmed they would split, and a report on the band's decision was printed in Melody Maker.
 The group played their last British concert on 22 March at the Fairfield Hall, Croydon, and after a short German tour the band broke up, playing their last gig on 30 March at the Berlin Sportpalast.

 Post-Nice and reunion

 Emerson and Lake recruited Carl Palmer from Atomic Rooster and formed Emerson, Lake & Palmer (ELP).
 In 1971, the posthumous Nice album Elegy was released.
 It included different versions of previously released tracks, two being studio versions and two live from the 1969 US tour.
 Emerson had no involvement with compiling the album, which was done by Jackson, Davison and Charisma Records.
 The album reached No. 5 in the UK.

 Jackson formed Jackson Heights which released five albums between 1970 and 1973.
 Emerson supported the band and became a fan.
 Davison formed "Every Which Way" which released an album in 1970.
 Both Jackson and Davison formed Refugee with keyboardist Patrick Moraz in 1974, but Moraz left the group after one album to replace Rick Wakeman in Yes.

 After over three decades of inactivity, the Nice reformed in 2002 for a series of concerts.
 A three-CD set Vivacitas was released, with the third CD being an interview with Emerson, Jackson and Davison.
-O'List did not attend the reunion and was replaced by guitarist Phil Hilbourne.
+O'List did not attend the reunion and was replaced by guitarist Dave Kilminster.
 Davison died on 15 April 2008 aged 65 in Horns Cross, Devon, from a brain tumour.
 Emerson died on 11 March 2016 in Santa Monica, California, of a self-inflicted gunshot wound to the head.